scotch-io/react-flux-cart/README.md

 3. `npm install`
 4. `npm start` to build the bundle with Webpack, and power the server.
 5. Visit `localhost: 3000` and begin shopping.

+## Outlook

+There will be plenty adjustments in the future.
+Below are those in the picture:

+* ES2015 (ECMAScript 6) migration.
+* Preprocess styles with Sass.
+* Gulp for translating Sass and minifying images.
+* Webpack Dev Server instead of http-server.
+* Livereload.